onaio/wkcdd/data/fish_farming.md

 #### Performance indicators

-* Number of ponds constructed using project funds
+* Number of ponds acquired using project funds
-* Number of ponds constructed using proceeds & other contributions
+* Number of ponds acquired using proceeds and other contributions
 * Number of fingerlings acquired using project funds
-* Number of fingerlings acquired using proceeds & other contributions
+* Number of fingerlings acquired using proceeds and other contributions
+* Total number of fish harvested
+* Total number of fish sold
 * Total number of direct beneficiaries
 * Number of female beneficiaries
 * Number of male beneficiaries
 * Number of vulnerable beneficiaries
-* Total number of fish harvested
 * Monthly average income earned by the group
 * Monthly Average income earned per beneficiary